Cognitive Dark Matter: Measuring What AI Misses: Jagged intelligence stems from a lack of training data

-A second kind of behavioral data that can be used to train AI systems is \textbf{process-tracing data}.
-Methods such as eye-tracking or mouse-tracking \cite{Glaholt2011-ou,Maldonado2019-ow} can reveal what people are attending to and what options they are considering, elucidating their cognitive processes.
+Our second proposal is to add new kinds of behavioral data, specifically \textbf{process-tracing data}.
+Methods such as eye-tracking or mouse-tracking \cite{Glaholt2011-ou,Maldonado2019-ow,mondal2025gaze,kerr2025eyerobotlearninglook} can reveal what people are attending to and what options they are considering, elucidating their cognitive processes.
 Triplet odd-one out tasks reveal the implicit geometry of the manifold of images, and can help improve performance and robustness \cite{Muttenthaler2025-zp}.
 Process tracing techniques also include ``think aloud'' paradigms, where people are encouraged to describe the steps they are executing when working on a problem \cite{Schulte-Mecklenbeck2019-ai}.
-This results in rich text descriptions of mental processes, making ineffable cognitive processes visible --- something that has already been shown to provide an advantage for fine-tuning AI systems \cite{Luo2024-rc}.
+This results in rich text descriptions of mental processes, making ineffable cognitive processes visible -- something that has already been shown to provide an advantage for fine-tuning AI systems \cite{Luo2024-rc}.
 By collecting large amounts of process-tracing data, we obtain constraints and datasets that can focus AI systems on more human-like perceptual experiences and thought processes.
+Essentially, this approach should sharpen the posterior over $X$ by estimating it from both $Y$ and $Z$ versus $Y$ alone, assuming that $Z$ contains new non-redundant information.